shankrv/html-css/Omnifood/notes.md

 - `header`, `main`, and `footer` are the base semantic elements in HTML5 for a webpage layout
 - pseudo elements are used to add visual styles instead of a new element polluting the HTML
 - pseudo elements (child) can not be added to the image element as per the HTML standards
+- add `role="img"` and `aria-label="content"` on empty elements for better accessibility
+- such properties on elements are helpful for the visually impaired users on screen-readers